 If you answered yes to any of these questions, you came to the right part of the internet as this article aims to discuss a common stipulation in most employment and business contracts today.
 And that is the use of non-compete clauses.
-More specifically, this article will deal with non-compete agreements that are commonly used by the different restaurant, cafe, and bakery establishment owners.
+More specifically, this article will deal with non-compete agreements that are commonly used by different restaurant, cafe, and bakery establishment owners.

-In this article, we provide multiple examples of non-compete agreement templates that owners of dining establishments can use for their respective businesses.
-Use these templates as a guide so that you can create an employment agreement with an enforceable non-compete clause that is tailormade to suit your business and any prospective employee’s preferences or demands.
+In this article, we provide multiple examples of sample non-compete agreement templates that owners of dining establishments can use for their respective businesses.
+Use these templates as a guide so that you can create an employment agreement with an enforceable non-compete clause that is tailored to suit your business and any prospective employee’s preferences or demands.

-A sample non-compete agreement is usually used in business where one party (usually an employer) provides a service, product, or employment to another person.
-And in exchange, the recipient will agree to not compete with the provider’s business within a set period of time or as long as the recipient is still employed by the provider.
+A non-compete agreement is usually used in business where one party (usually an employer) provides a service, product, or employment to another person.
+And in exchange, the recipient will agree to not compete with the provider’s business within a set period or as long as the recipient is still employed by the provider.

+An agreement is a legal term that refers to the act of two or more parties unanimously assenting to a set of conditions or rules.
+It is usually formalized in the form of writing, witnessed by other legal age individuals, and notarized by an attorney.
 If you are operating a restaurant business, you would most likely need to create a separate non-compete agreement for your employees to sign.
 Or, you may just include a non-compete clause in the employment contract that each of your restaurant employees needs to sign.

+In the modern age, creating non-compete agreements is usually done through the use of pre-made agreement templates.
+As we have mentioned earlier, this article is filled with different examples of non-compete agreement templates that you can base your non-competition agreements on.
 However, if you want your restaurant’s non-compete agreements to be truly original and tailor-made for your business and employees, you may hire a lawyer to draft a new agreement for you.
 You may then use this non-compete agreement draft or template for all other non-compete agreements for your dining establishment.

-Read on below for more tips on how to create your own non-compete agreement and for a list of the different pieces of information that should be included in a restaurant non-compete agreement.
+Read on below for more tips on how to create your non-compete agreement and for a list of the different pieces of information that should be included in a restaurant non-compete agreement.
 You may also see standard non-compete agreement form templates.

 Listed below are a few tips on how you can create the best restaurant non-compete agreement that will surely benefit your dining establishment without totally infringing on your employees’ rights.

-If you are new to running a restaurant, creating an employment contract with its own non-compete or non-solicitation clause can be difficult.
+If you are new to running a restaurant, creating an employment contract with its non-compete or non-solicitation clause can be difficult.
 After all, contracts and agreements are the forte of lawyers which most entrepreneurs are not.
 Therefore, if you are still in the beginning phase of drafting a non-compete agreement, it is best to follow a non-compete agreement template just like the ones we have included in this list article.

 Use these printable contract templates to guide you on what to write and how to format your non-compete agreement.
-By doing this, you are also saving yourself from incurring more charges from hiring lawyer.
+By doing this, you are also saving yourself from incurring more charges from hiring lawyers.
 Use this approach if you do not have enough budget to cover the costs of an attorney or if you just do not want to needlessly spend money on attorney fees when you can do the preliminary work on your own.

 Creating a business agreement or contract is another opportunity to showcase and assert your restaurant’s unique branding elements.
-For example, you can make sure to use your own restaurant logo design and incorporate on the agreement’s letterhead.
-Doing this does not only help legitimize your own business but it can also help make sure that your business logo is recognized and acknowledged by your own employees.
+For example, you can make sure to use your restaurant logo design and incorporate it on the agreement’s letterhead.
+Doing this does not only help legitimize your own business but it can also help make sure that your business logo is recognized and acknowledged by your employees.